ammar-ahmed22/ammarahmedca/README.md

 #### Description

-- Play a game of 1-day time limit Chess against me
+- Play a game of no time limit Chess against me
 - Players create an account and are notified by e-mail when it is their turn to play.
 - All game logic and functionality written myself as a learning exercise.
 - Player and game data persisted in MongoDB database